aave/aave-utilities/README.md

 const lendingPool = new LendingPool(provider, {
   LENDING_POOL: lendingPoolAddress,
-  REPAY_WITH_COLLATERAL_ADAPTER: repayWithCollateralAddress,
-  SWAP_COLLATERAL_ADAPTER: swapCollateralAdapterAddress,
   WETH_GATEWAY: wethGatewayAddress,
 });

 /*
-- @param `user` //The ethereum address that will receive the borrowed amount
+- @param `user` The ethereum address that will receive the borrowed amount
-- @param `reserve` //The ethereum address of the reserve asset
+- @param `reserve` The ethereum address of the reserve asset
-- @param `amount` //The amount to be borrowed, in human readable units (e.g. 2.5 ETH)
+- @param `amount` The amount to be borrowed, in human readable units (e.g. 2.5 ETH)
-- @param `interestRateMode`//Whether the borrow will incur a stable or variable interest rate (1 | 2)
+- @param `interestRateMode`//Whether the borrow will incur a stable (InterestRate.Stable) or variable (InterestRate.Variable) interest rate
-- @param @optional `debtTokenAddress` //The ethereum address of the debt token of the asset you want to borrow.
+- @param @optional `debtTokenAddress` The ethereum address of the debt token of the asset you want to borrow.
 Only needed if the reserve is ETH mock address
-- @param @optional `onBehalfOf` //The ethereum address for which user is borrowing.
-It will default to the user address */ const txs = await lendingPool.borrow({
+- @param @optional `onBehalfOf` The ethereum address for which user is borrowing.
+It will default to the user address */ const txs: EthereumTransactionTypeExtended[] = await lendingPool.borrow({
   user,
   reserve,
   amount,